-The British Horse Society (BHS) has been the UK’s largest equestrian charity for the last 70 years and had, until recently, been the No.1 destination for anyone wanting to start their career in the equine industry.
-However, in recent years the position as the leading body in this market has been eroded – the industry began to question the quality of candidates, assessors and teaching styles, diluting the BHS reputation for high standards.
-In addition, competitors took advantage of this situation, positioning themselves as credible, modern alternatives to the BHS.
+The British Horse Society (BHS) has been the UK’s largest equestrian charity for the last 70 years and had until recently, been the No.1 destination for anyone wanting to start their career in the equine industry.
+However, in recent years their position had began to be questioned and competitors took advantage of this situation, positioning themselves as credible, modern alternatives to the BHS.

-With the new education framework approved, at all levels within the BHS and with the associated award bodies, the next stage was to build a clear messaging system and campaign that re-introduced the new education framework to existing BHS members – designed to create a tangible buzz, re-igniting interest in career progression.
-And to introduce the advantages of an equine career to the young grass-roots community coming through.
+With the new education framework approved, at all levels within the BHS and with the associated award bodies, the next stage was to build a clear messaging system and campaign that re-introduced the new education framework to existing BHS members – designed to create a tangible buzz re-igniting interest in career progression and promote the advantages of an equine career to the young grass-roots community coming through.

 With our core target market being under the age of 25 and predominantly female, there was a need to connect at a more relevant and emotive level, using storytelling to demonstrate how members are bettering themselves, developing their careers and loving what they do.
 It was important that our audience could place themselves within the narrative, therefore film became the heart of our campaign.

 With the help of the BHS we found three ‘ambassadors’ to promote stages 1 to 3.
-Then shot a series of short naturalistic films of a rider, groom and coach.
+We then managed and shot a series of short naturalistic films of a rider, groom and coach.
 These films became the backbone of the campaign from which all other channels pointed.

 In addition to the core awareness campaign, all other education assets were brought in-line with the new education framework, including brand development, a dedicated website, award certificates, resource books, customer journey assets and event materials.

-An increase of over 30% in stage 4 and 5 assessments YOY, demonstrating the new education framework and campaign has ignited interest in career progression beyond stage 3.
+- An increase of over 30% in stage 4 and 5 assessments YOY.